Tasmanian Magpies

-Tasmanian Magpies are an Australian netball team that represents Tasmania in the Australian Netball League.
+Tasmanian Magpies were an Australian netball team that represents Tasmania in the Australian Netball League.
 They were ANL champions in 2018.
 The team was formed in 2017 as a partnership between Netball Tasmania, the Tasmanian Government and Collingwood Magpies.
 Tasmanian Magpies are effectively the reserve team of Collingwood Magpies.

 History

 Tasmanian Spirit

 Netball Tasmania previously operated a team in the Australian Netball League between 2008 and 2015.
 It initially simply played as Tasmania but subsequently played as Tasmanian Spirit or Tassie Spirit.

-New team
+Tasmanian Magpies

 In 2017 Netball Tasmania, the Tasmanian Government and Collingwood Magpies formed a three-year partnership to enter a new team in the Australian Netball League.
 In February 2020 the partnership was renewed for a further two years.